wbthomason/packer.nvim/README.md

   to update to a version of Neovim **after** the aforementioned PR was merged.
 There are currently shims around the changed functions which should maintain support for earlier versions of Neovim, but these are intended to be temporary and will be removed by **2020-10-04**.
-Therefore Packer will not work with Neovim v0.4.4, which was relased before the `extmark` change.
+Therefore Packer will not work with Neovim v0.4.4, which was released before the `extmark` change.

 ## Features
 - Declarative plugin specification